South Carolina’s economy is changing.

 Where the state’s manufacturing industry was once largely composed of low-skilled, labor-intensive work, the South Carolina economy in recent years has shifted toward more advanced and technical manufacturing work.
 That’s a reality, though, that some in the state’s labor force are unprepared for, lacking the necessary training, skills or knowledge.

-In response to this challenge, RBC recently partnered with the South Carolina-based Heritage Classic Foundation to commit $300,000 over the next three years to the South Carolina Technical College System to train and support the next generation of workers.
+In response to this challenge, RBC partnered with the South Carolina-based Heritage Classic Foundation to commit $300,000 to the South Carolina Technical College System to train and support the next generation of workers.
 The donation was announced at the opening ceremonies of the 51st RBC Heritage golf tournament.
 The Heritage Classic Foundation is the general sponsor, and RBC the title sponsor, of the tournament, South Carolina’s only PGA TOUR event.